-Established in 2008, ChinaSF is an economic initiative of San Francisco in close partnership with the San Francisco Center for Economic Development.
+Established in 2008, ChinaSF is an economic initiative of San Francisco in close partnership with the San Francisco Mayor's Office of Economic and Workforce Development.
 ChinaSF’s mission is job creation in San Francisco, accomplished through the recruitment and retention of inbound investment and companies to San Francisco.
 At the same time, ChinaSF helps San Francisco companies expand into the China market.

 Since it began in 2008, ChinaSF has facilitated and supported the expansion of more than 60 Chinese companies in San Francisco, and helped countless Bay Area-based companies make important business connections in China.
 ChinaSF’s efforts have directly created over 300 jobs in the Bay Area, and have indirectly created many more.